-The typical operating voltages of our ICLs and QCLs are 2.5 - 3.1 V and 7 - 16 V, respectively.
-These lasers do not have built-in monitor photodiodes and therefore cannot be operated in constant power mode.
+The typical operating voltages of our QCLs are 7 - 16 V. These lasers do not have built-in monitor photodiodes and therefore cannot be operated in constant power mode.

 Click to Enlarge Maximum Output Power of Custom Fabry-Perot QCLs